polkadot-developers/docs-sandbox/source/docs/tutorials/07-add-a-pallet.md

     This section specifies the default feature set to compile for this runtime is the `std` features set.
     When the runtime is compiled using the `std` feature set, the `std` features from all of the pallets listed as dependencies are enabled.
-    For more detailed information about how the runtime is compiled as a native Rust binary with the standard library and as a WebAssembly binary using the `no_std` attribute, see [Building the runtime]().
+    For more detailed information about how the runtime is compiled as a native Rust binary with the standard library and as a WebAssembly binary using the `no_std` attribute, see [Building the runtime](../main-docs/06-build/build-runtime.md).

-    If you forget to update the `features` section, you might see `cannot find function` errors when you compile the runtime binary.
+    If you forget to update the `features` section in the `Cargo.toml` file, you might see `cannot find function` errors when you compile the runtime binary.

 1. Check that the new dependencies resolve correctly by running the following command: